nospam2000/xilinx-ise-docker-mac/README.md

 8. The directory "/code" in the Docker container is mapped to "\~/Documents/Xilinx/code" on the host computer.
 The directory "/code/.xilinx" in the Docker container is mapped to "\~/Documents/Xilinx/lic" on the host computer

 You might need to adapt the value of the environment variable "DISPLAY".
-In my case it ends with ":1" but typically it should be ":0".
+In my first try it ended with ":1" but typically it should be ":0".
 There are some other tweaks which can be changed in "run.sh".

 # JTAG programming of a XC9572XL device